Skip to main content

 FABRIC SOFTENER

 TIP #1 — The easiest trick is to not dry clothes quite completely.
 The small amount of remaining moisture keeps static cling from getting a foothold.
 You can use drying racks to spread clothes out to do their last 10% of drying.
-If you're a bit more industrious, you can hang a couple of pieces of pipe from the ceiling picture of dryer in your laundry area.
+If you're a bit more industrious, you can hang a couple of pieces of pipe from the ceiling in your laundry area.
 You can then put the drying clothes on hangers and hang the hangers on the pipes.
+It also helps to check the dryness level of the clothes in the dryer several times—clothes of different fabric composition and thicknesses get dry at different paces.

 TIP #2 — Wash and dry cottons and synthetic fabrics separately.
 It's the synthetics that cause most of the static problems.
-Consider not using the dryer at all for nylon, rayon, and other synthetic fabrics.
+Consider using the dryer minimally or not at all for nylon, rayon, and other synthetic fabrics.
 They usually dry quickly using the air-dry techniques in suggested in Tip 1.

 TIP #3 — Tips 1 and 2 may not work so well for people without in-home washer/dryers, but there are more solutions to be had: